 However, the coolest feature of this grill is its “Sidekick” system, which supports a variety of cooking attachments, including a pizza oven, a sear box, or a griddle powered by a 16,000 BTU propane burner that can reach temperatures of up to 900 degrees F.

-The Slide and Grill system is a unique Camp Chef feature that offers a degree of versatility not found in the more costly grills on this list.
+The Slide and Grill system is a unique feature of Camp Chef that gives it more flexibility than the more expensive options on this list.
 We picked this grill as the best overall because of its quality and versatility.
 Its price and features will suit the demands of many backyard cooks.

 One of our favorite features is the ability to change the smoke level in the controller.
 This is one of the few grills that allow you to set the ideal smoke level by pressing a button.
 If you want more smoke, increase this setting and let the grill do its thing.